 It's important for both boys and girls to get the vaccine.
 The HPV vaccine helps prevent cancers that affect both genders.
 If your teenager has not received the HPV vaccine yet, they can still do so.
 Talk to their pediatrician for more details.

 The HPV vaccination has shown to be safe and effective.
 The most common side effects are mild and resolve quickly.
 According to the CDC, possible side effects of the HPV vaccine include:

 - Pain, redness or swelling at the injection sites

 - Muscle or joint pain

 What else should parents know about the HPV vaccine?

-If you have any questions about the HPV vaccine, Dr. Tsai encourages you to talk to your child's pediatrician.
+If you have any questions about the HPV vaccine, talk to your child's pediatrician.
 Learn more about the importance of vaccines and find a recommended immunization schedule for your child.